Edit Blog Post

 Ake was popular in SOS Children village.
 The children called him "Papito" ("dad")

-one house, formerly a bank, where only parts of the house had collapsed.
+where only parts of the house had collapsed.
 The surviving parts were the safety zones.

 There is a drink called Pisco Sour